How to love Church

 Many churches today appear Godly, and certainly have an academic rigour about them.
 Many seem to tout the expertise of the speakers and I often see comments about the Sunday morning sermon or exhortation or whatever.
 Few speak of the worship that they engaged in.
 Frank Viola in Organic Church asks if they pass the Monday Morning Test.

 The Monday Morning Test is simple.
-Are you still humming the songs you took joy in presenting to God on Sunday on Monday morning?
+Are you still humming the songs you took joy in presenting to God on Sunday the following Monday morning?
 Do you find yourself wanting to speak to others about a particular testimony of God working in someone’s life that you discussed on Sunday?
 Are you wanting to get together with your brothers and sisters that night to engage in worship once more?

 In short, is your life together in the Body of Christ an ongoing, authentic relationship with each other and with God?